The number of independent sellers has ballooned since platforms like eBay, Amazon Marketplace and Facebook Marketplace came to the fore.

 Further, once a person has visited our site, they will hopefully sign up for our newsletter so it’s easier for us to make direct contact with them in the future.

 Here, Brenda Cresswell looks at three aspects of design that are some of the best ways to start moulding your visitors’ emotional responses.

-For centuries, humans in the western cultures have been lying to ourselves.
+For centuries, humans in western cultures have been lying to themselves.
 We have maintained the myth that we are rational beings, and that we can make logical decisions that are unaffected by emotion.

 Recent efforts in neuroscience have shown this idea to be false.
 Scientist and business expert, Janet Crawford, described the stark reality of rational thought in an interview with Forbes: ‘The conscious intellectual brain steps in to provide a rational backstory to justify impulses generated in the murky corners of the unconscious mind’.